min2ha/ukwa-site/content/target/42556/index.en.md

   "subject": "The Queen's Official Birthday 2016"
 }

-# Bruce's blog: Queen's birthday a reminder to celebrate old age

 A blog post by Bruce Moore outlining how active older people can be.